Outline for the Project Proposal

-For this course, the purpose of the literature review is to explore, collect and organize published literature pertaining to the project you will do towards the end of the semester.
+For this course, the purpose of the project proposal is to explore, collect and organize published literature pertaining to the project you will do towards the end of the semester.
 This has two benefits:

-There is no need to be concerned about originality in this course but rather make use of the knowledge and skills you have acquired so far to exploit your ideas in GIS terms.
-The Literature Review is not meant to be the end-all reference guide for your project.
-You may change your topic as soon as you hand in the lit review (although, clearly, that may not be a good use of your time).
+There is no need to be concerned about originality in this course but instead make use of the knowledge and skills you have acquired so far to exploit your ideas in GIS terms.
+The Projet Proposal is not meant to be the end-all reference guide for your project.
+You may change your topic as soon as you hand in the write up (although, clearly, that may not be a good use of your time).
 This exercise is intended to get you started on a topic and help you find direction from other sources.

 The review should be no more than 3 pages in length (double spaced) and consist of three parts:

 1-3 paragraphs expressing the direction of your project, why it is important and in brief terms how you would accomplish it.